d21matbo/mobileapp-programming-networking/README.md

     }
 }
 ```
-An issue occurred when testing the application on a real device (OnePlus A3003) as this device did
+> An issue occurred when testing the application on a real device (OnePlus A3003) as this device did
-not have any connection to the internet.
+> not have a connection to the internet.
 The Application would crash due to a NullPointerException
-in 'MountainAdapter.java'
+> in `MountainAdapter.java`

-The problem turned out to be 'JsonTask(this).execute(JSON_URL)' returning null, which was set
+The problem turned out to be `JsonTask(this).execute(JSON_URL)` returning null, which was set
-as the internal ArrayList of the adapter by 'mountains = gson.fromJson(json, type);' and
+as the internal ArrayList of the adapter by `mountains = gson.fromJson(json, type)` and
-'adapter.setMountains(mountains);'.
-A quick fix to the issue was to stop all code in 'onPostExecute'
+`adapter.setMountains(mountains);`.
+A quick fix to the issue was to stop all code in `onPostExecute`
 from being executed with a null value.

 - [x] Display the names of the mountains in the `RecyclerView`